Skip to the main content.

 Equity management made easy

 Hopefully, this guide has helped you unravel the minefield that is equity management.
-And we think you’ll agree that a dedicated equity management platform makes a lot of sense.
+As you can see, it involves a whole lot more than just issuing shares!

-Set up your share scheme on our equity management platform and you won’t have to worry about cap table headaches.
+Set up your share scheme on Vestd and you won’t have to worry about cap table headaches, as the first thing we do when you join is check that your cap table is accurate.

 Then we transfer all that data into a digital cap table that automatically updates whenever you file documents with Companies House through our two-way integration.

-In fact, Vestd is the only digital equity management platform with two-way Companies House integration (and we’re FCA-authorised and regulated, too).
+In fact, Vestd is the only digital equity management platform with two-way Companies House integration (and we’re FCA-authorised and regulated too).

 That means you never need to worry about there being any discrepancies between your internal records and what's been filed with Companies House.
+Plus Vestd automatically sends all the relevant documents and updates to Companies House on your behalf.

 Pop-ups on the platform will also warn you whenever you need to double-check whether something you’re doing is compliant.

-In short, Vestd helps you make informed equity management decisions every step of the way (without having to pay an arm and a leg in accountancy and legal fees).
+In short, Vestd helps you make informed equity management decisions every step of the way (without having to pay an arm and a leg in accountancy and legal fees!).

-Compare Vestd with other equity management platforms
+Compare equity management software

+Not convinced?
 Our buyer’s guide will help you quickly compare what the UK’s top equity management platforms do and don’t do so you can find the right fit for your needs.

 5 min read